-That's what I found myself thinking on Thursday as I drove home from Columbus.
-Jesus made a lot of claims, and there's a huge difference between His claims and the one I made to my coach that night so long ago.
+Jesus made a lot of claims, and there's a huge difference between His claims and the ones people often make.

-Let's look in our Bibles now at the claim that Jesus made in John 11:17-27.
+This morning we're going to look at a powerful claim Jesus made in John's gospel.
 At the beginning of John's Gospel, the writer said, "We have seen His glory (1:14)," and throughout this Gospel record, Christ put His glory on display on page after page.

-Last time we saw Him put His glory on display in His response to sickness (in verses 1-6), in response to danger (in verses 7-10), and in response to death (in verses 11-16).
-This morning, in verses 17-27, we're going to see Christ put His glory on display through an amazing claim, and by examining that claim we're going to learn three important things about Jesus.
+So too in John 11.
+We see Jesus put His glory on display in His response to sickness (in verses 1-6), in response to danger (in verses 7-10), and in response to death (in verses 11-16).
+And now, in verses 17-27, we're going to see Christ put His glory on display through an amazing claim.